Yheloww/real-estate-price-prediction/README.md

 This part is about data cleaning and data visualisation.
 Help us discover pandas librairies and the tools to visualize datas.
 Understand the link between datas and starting to be more confident to work with them.
 I took a dataFrame that's not related to the first part because we didn't manage to get a good one.

+- the third part was still a solo project :

+This part is about modelling, try and experiment with machine learning; discovering algorithms, evaluation of the model, preprocessing .... first contact with AI for me.

 # Scraping part